 You can find out here what a variational principle is.
 Or, if you’ve had enough maths for one day, you can head to Gloucestershire instead and try to surf a soliton:

-(Adapted from a post on my old blog)
+This text was adapted from a post on my old blog

 You can find a more technical introduction

 to integrable systems in these slides